The Best Kolkata Itinerary for 3 days – A mini travel guide

 Biswa Bangla Flyover

-The ride over Biswa Bangla flyover somehow shows shows the ambitious side of the city, but that too is wrapped in nostalgia.
-Traditional artwork, statues of Bengali icons of the past and quotes about Bengali heritage adorn the roads.
+The ride over the Biswa Bangla flyover somehow shows the ambitious side of the city, but that too is wrapped in nostalgia.
+Traditional artwork, statues of Bengali icons of the past, and quotes about Bengali heritage adorn the roads.
 You will come across the striking Biswa Bangla Gate, aka, the Kolkata Gate which has a floating cafe on it.

 Eco Park